ashtonthomas/chi_winery/README.md

 - compared to pacto: pacto lets you know immediately when you break something (but the fact that this is a virtue is a problem.. - Mondavi prevents breaking and allows for evolution over shorter periods of time without breaking things)

+Some assumptions:
+- Ruby, Rack, Grape, Napa, Roar
+- Roar representers are used to serialize and deserilize
+- Organization of Components with Index and ComponentIndex'es

 ```
 heroku create app-1-chi-winery